CENIIT project: Adaptive linearization of electronic devices

 Initially, the plan is to investigate dynamic nonlinear predistortion of an outphasing PA as well as static error correction for a recently developed ADC.
 After three years, the vision is to have developed these methods further and to have made at least one of them adaptive in order to be able to follow a time-varying system.

 Several results concerning outphasing PA predistortion have been obtained in the project with the least-squares reformulation of the problem as the most significant one.
 This approach was published in IEEE TCAS-I in 2013.
 Furthermore, some general results concerning estimation of inverse models have also been obtained and published in two conference articles in 2013 and 2015.
 One Licentiate's thesis has also been written in the project.
+In parallel, there have been related activities about sensor-to-sensor system identification, dynamic networks and block-oriented systems, which have resulted in two journal papers and 11 conference papers.

 - Y. Jung and M. Enqvist.
 On estimation of approximate inverse models of block-oriented systems.
 In Proceedings of the 17th IFAC Symposium on System Identification, pages 1226-1231, Beijing, China, October 2015.